GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.5.md

 <div class="text-quoted">“Say, Kona-chan.
 Is it done?”</div>

 She picked up her PokeCom again.
-Right before — as she was digging through the loads of BL content I placed in front of her — she dropped it to the floor, where it has been lying up until now.
+Right before—as she was digging through the loads of BL content I placed in front of her—she dropped it to the floor, where it has been lying up until now.

 <div class="text-quoted">“L-Let me take a look...”</div>